andradesdiego/podcaster/README.md

 - **API integration**: iTunes RSS + Lookup fully functional
 - **Cache hit rate**: 24h TTL with optimized localStorage
 - **Build size**: <500KB gzipped (Vite optimized)
-- **Test coverage**: 86 tests with comprehensive coverage
+- **Test coverage**: 109 tests with comprehensive coverage
 - **Architecture**: Ready for gradual migration to DDD

 ## 🏗 Architecture Notes

 This project implements a **parallel change approach** for introducing Domain-Driven Design.
-The existing MVP3 functionality remains fully operational while the new DDD foundation is built alongside it.
+The existing MVP3 functionality remains fully operational while the complete DDD architecture is built alongside it.

-**Current State**: DDD foundation layer complete with domain entities, application services, and comprehensive test coverage.
+**Current State**: Complete DDD architecture with domain entities, application services, infrastructure repositories, and comprehensive test coverage.
 Ready for gradual component migration.

-**Next Phase**: Infrastructure layer implementation and progressive migration of UI components to use the new architecture.
+**Next Phase**: Progressive migration of UI components to use the new DDD architecture.

 ---

-**Status**: ✅ **Fully functional** - Production-ready with all required features implemented and DDD foundation established for future scalability.
+**Status**: ✅ **Fully functional** - Production-ready with all required features implemented and complete DDD architecture established for future scalability.